 Theistic claims are unlike virtually any other claim we might consider.
 Every day we weigh the evidence related to all kinds of important decisions.
 Which car would be the best for my family?
 What school should I attend?
 Which career path is best suited to my skill set?
 We evaluate the evidence and options without thinking much about the role volition and emotion are playing.
 But make no mistake about it, our wills and emotions are always at work, even when we would deny this is the case.
 Our decisions related to theistic claims are far more critical than other decisions we might make.
 As C.S.
 Lewis wrote in God in the Dock, “Christianity is a statement which, if false, is of no importance, and, if true, is of infinite importance.
 The one thing it cannot be is moderately important.”
 Even before we begin to examine the evidence related to Christianity, we understand the implications of any future decision.
 If we reject Christianity (or theism broadly), we get to continue living as the ruling authority of our own lives.
 If we accept, we must submit to a much greater authority.
 Our decision related to God’s existence has a deep impact on every other decision we make going forward.
 This decision related to theism is foundational in a way unlike any other.
 It’s foolish to think this plays no part in how we might consider the question in the first place.

 Our wills and desires are often deeply connected to the rational resistance we offer prior to submitting to the truth of theism.
 I would never have admitted to any volitional resistance as an atheist, and it shouldn’t surprise us when other atheists also deny this to be the case.
 Volitional resistance to Christianity often masquerades as rational opposition.
+Our wills and desires are often deeply connected to the rational resistance we offer prior to submitting to the truth of theism.
+Click To Tweet

 For more information about the nature of Biblical faith and a strategy for communicating the truth of Christianity, please read Forensic Faith: A Homicide Detective Makes the Case for a More Reasonable, Evidential Christian Faith.
 This book teaches readers four reasonable, evidential characteristics of Christianity and provides a strategy for sharing Christianity with others.
 The book is accompanied by an eight-session Forensic Faith DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.